 Full reciprocity

-Full reciprocity states allow real estate license transfers from any state in the country.
-When moving to a full reciprocity state, you’ll only need to complete state-specific education and pass the related portion of the real estate exam.
+Full reciprocity states accept real estate license transfers from any U.S. state.
+You will typically need to complete state-specific education and pass the state portion of the real estate exam, but the general education and national exam requirements are waived.

 Partial reciprocity